Liberals rejig benefits for workers affected by COVID-19

 Morneau says the new, combined benefit should be simpler to administer and get to workers with a target delivery date of April 6.

-The House of Commons approved the stimulus package in the early hours of Wednesday and the Senate is expected to approve the bill by this afternoon.
+The House of Commons approved the stimulus package in the early hours of Wednesday.